 The Mong Kok Flower Market

-Yes, I’m guilty as charged, I love flowers a lot!
-And the great part about this is that people here love them too.
+Yes, I’m guilty as charged.
+I love flowers a lot!
+And the great part is that people here love them, too.

-Thus they have a huge market only for flowers.
+Thus, they have a large market for flowers.

 Address: Flower Market Road

-How to get there: take the MTR up to Price Edward and take exit A and walk towards the flower market
+To get there, take the MTR to Prince Edward, exit A, and walk towards the flower market.

 Lok Wah South Estate garage

-You’ve surely seen this place several times and in multiple Instagram pictures.
-I’m talking about the blue rings you will find in the garage of the Lok Wah South Estate.
+You’ve seen this place several times and in multiple Instagram pictures.
+I’m talking about the blue rings in the Lok Wah South Estate garage.

-They are actually set on 2 different levels, giving you the chance to find at least one of them free waiting for some cool Hong Kong Instagram pictures.
+They are actually set on 2 different levels, giving you the chance to find at least one of them free while you wait for some cool Hong Kong Instagram pictures.

 Address: Sau Yan Path, Ngau Tau Kok

-How to get there: look for “Le Huanan Parking” on Google Maps and take the MTR to Tiu Keng Leng and walk from there around 15 min, or take one of the buses that would drop you off closer to the estate
+How to get there: look for “Le Huanan Parking” on Google Maps and take the MTR to Tiu Keng Leng and walk from there for around 15 minutes, or take one of the buses that would drop you off closer to the estate.

 Choi Hung Estate

-Another estate famous for being one of the most popular Hong Kong Instagram spots.
+Another estate is famous for being one of the most popular Hong Kong Instagram spots.

-Choi Hung literally means “the rainbow estate” thus you’ll know what to expect from this place.
-The most appealing place is the colorful playground with basketball courts you’ll want to head to by climbing the stairs from the car parking.
+Choi Hung literally means “the rainbow estate,” so you’ll know what to expect from this place.
+The most appealing place is the colorful playground with basketball courts, which you’ll want to head to by climbing the stairs from the car parking.
 Getting to Choi Hung is easy by public transportation, even though it is a bit further away from the main things to see in Hong Kong.

 Address: Choi Hung Estate